Amplituhedron: Implications

 The twistor approach simplifies calculations of particle interactions.
 In a conventional perturbative approach to quantum field theory, such interactions may require the calculation of thousands of Feynman diagrams, most describing off-shell "virtual" particles which have no directly observable existence.
 In contrast, twistor theory provides an approach in which scattering amplitudes can be computed in a way that yields much simpler expressions.
 Amplituhedron theory calculates scattering amplitudes without referring to such virtual particles.
 This undermines the case for even a transient, unobservable existence for such virtual particles.

 The geometric nature of the theory suggests in turn that the nature of the universe, in both classical relativistic spacetime and quantum mechanics, may be described with geometry.

 Calculations can be done without assuming the quantum mechanical properties of locality and unitarity.
 In amplituhedron theory, locality and unitarity arise as a direct consequence of positivity.
 They are encoded in the positive geometry of the amplituhedron, via the singularity structure of the integrand for scattering amplitudes.
 Arkani-Hamed suggests this is why amplituhedron theory simplifies scattering-amplitude calculations: in the Feynman-diagrams approach, locality is manifest, whereas in the amplituhedron approach, it is implicit.

-Since the planar limit of the N = 4 supersymmetric Yang–Mills theory is a toy theory that does not describe the real world, the relevance of this technique for more realistic quantum field theories is still unknown, but it provides promising directions for research into theories about the real world.